beyond-blockchain/js-bbclib/README.md

 It works on modern browsers(Firefox, Edge, Chrome and Safari) and Node.js.
 The module is totally written in ES6+ and needed to get transpiled with babel for legacy environments.

-※The design and detail of BBc-1 is following.<br>
+※The design and detail of BBc-1 is following.

 BBc-1: https://github.com/beyond-blockchain/bbc1